AnalyzeWithRiya/Netflix-Content-Trends-Analysis/README.md

 ## 🧼 Python Data Cleaning Highlights

 Before running any analysis, I used Python to:
-- Handle missing values (director, country, etc.)
+- Handle missing values (director, country, etc.).
-- Parse date_added into year_added and month_added
+- Parse date_added into year_added and month_added.
-- Extract numeric values from the duration column
+- Extract numeric values from the duration column.
 - also created a genre WordCloud to visualize dominant content types.
-- and more ....
+- and many more ....

      #### Explore the full Python analysis here:
      **→ [View Python Notebook](notebook/Netflix.ipynb)**

 ## Why Python first ❓
 Python allowed fast exploration and cleanup.
 With structured, accurate data, SQL could then be used to efficiently answer key business questions.